pal4569/BoneagePrediciton/README.md

 # Bone Age Prediction with SCN Model

-This ML projected is intended to correctly identify the age of a child from an X-ray of their hand.
+This ML project is intended to correctly identify the age of a child from an X-ray of their hand.

-The project is divided into three main sections:
+Divided into three main sections:

     serializeData.py: Prepares the dataset for training and evaluation. model.py: Trains the SCN model using the prepared dataset.